Coaching

 Each of us has our own life experience, preferences and medical card.
 We are all unique and ADHD – and neurodivergency generally – benefits from a nuanced approach, based around our own individual needs, and coaching can help.

-Simply put, it is forward-forcused, looking to upskill you in addressing challenges you have with a neutral third-party in a safe, genuinely non-judgemental, understanding space.
+Coaching is an active partnership.
+Sessions are forward-looking, working to upskill you in addressing challenges you have in a safe, genuinely non-judgemental, understanding space.

 Some techniques designed for the neurotypical population can cause more harm than good for ADHDers.
 Our brains work differently and we need to understand this to get the best out of ourselves – hence the ADHD lens.
-For example, leaning into our ADHD strengths, rather than trying to ignore them, or worse.
+For example, leaning into our ADHD strengths, rather than trying to ignore or fight them.

 I know from my own experience of being coached, that I’m happier and more comfortable with myself than I have ever been.
 I’m also more focused.
 My perspective has shifted so that when things don’t go as I expect, I roll with this, rather than inefficiently try and tackle it head on.
-In essence my personal skills toolkit has expanded and improved.
+My personal skills toolkit has expanded and improved.

 Much of a coaching session is conversation, and you having a trusted thinking partner.
 This activates areas of the brain that internal thought processes just don’t get to.